Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 ```

 Note that for jobs created manually in the admin interface, you can run them
 with the standard Omeka "perform-job.php".
-Of course, these job can be run only
+Of course, these job can be run one
-one time:
+time only:

 ```sh
 php /path/to/omeka/application/data/scripts/perform-job.php --job-id 1 --server-url 'https://example.org' --base-path '/'